WHAT’S THE DIFFERENCE & HOW CAN I TREAT IT?

 When it comes to the ashiness we mentioned in darker skin tones, opt for products that include lactic acid to work at hydration and gentle exfoliation at the same time.
 This is because the ingredients break down some of the skin’s protein, which allows water to bind to the cells.

 Asian dry skin, in particular, will benefit from using milder creams and cleansers to help build up their barrier, as their skin naturally has lesser humectant levels than both white and black skin.
 Alcohol-based toners and overwhelming amounts of acids can be a no-no here, so steer away from anything that could strip the skin of its natural lipids.

 Dry, white skin that’s super susceptible to chapped, red patches; soothing, antioxidant packed creams are for you.
-If you’re big on retinoids, avoid using them if experiencing any raw, inflamed skin, and introduce them back in slowly once you’ve got your moisture levels sussed.
+Avoid using retinol if you experience any raw, inflamed skin, and introduce them back in slowly once you have got your moisture levels sussed.

 In general, cold weather is dry skin’s worst nightmare, so always make sure you’re protected against the elements.
 Hydrating with nighttime oils, and packing in products full of shea butter, lanolin, glycerin, Vitamin E (found in our Radiance Ritual) and hyaluronic acids are all known to give a moisture boost to drier types too.

 So, on that note... what is dehydrated skin?

 Dehydrated skin is in need of water.
 Essentially, dehydration can happen to any type of skin when it’s losing more water than it’s taking in.